About the Global Social Challenges Journal

 Julie Thompson Klein Annual Prize

-We are delighted to announce the launch of the Julie Thompson Klein Annual Prize for the best research article using inter- and trandisciplinary approaches to one or more global societal challenges.
+We are delighted to announce the winner of the inaugural Julie Thompson Klein Annual Prize for the best research article using inter- and trandisciplinary approaches to one or more global societal challenges:

-The prize has been established in honour of the memory of Professor Julie Thompson Klein (1944-2023).
-Julie was a founding Editor in Chief of the journal, and a very significant figure in the evolution and prominence of interdisciplinarity and transdisciplinarity as a community of practice.
-She is also remembered for the support and encouragement she provided to former students and colleagues around the world.
+The prize was established in honour of the memory of Professor Julie Thompson Klein (1944-2023).
+Julie was a founding Editor in Chief of the journal, and a very significant figure in the evolution interdisciplinarity and transdisciplinarity as a community of practice.
+She is also remembered for the support and encouragement she provided to students and colleagues around the world.

-The winning article, as well as displaying academic excellence, will exemplify the importance of inter- and transdisciplinary research in the context of understanding and overcoming one or more global social challenges.
-We will take a variety of factors into consideration when selecting the winning article, and choose that which best represents the mission and ethos of the journal.
+Each year, the winning article, as well as displaying academic excellence, exemplifies the importance of inter- and transdisciplinary research in the context of understanding and overcoming one or more global social challenges.
+The Editors in chief take a variety of factors into consideration when selecting the winning article and choose that which best represents the mission and ethos of the journal.

 Journal themes